 - Project collaboration app – a platform where you can track your project(s) progress and see how much work is still left helps you to cultivate project transparency.
 For remote teams, a project management tool is their virtual office: this is where they can see what’s going on.
 At Teamdeck, we use Jira for that purpose.

 - Resource management software – it allows you to schedule resources, track their time, and measure their performance.
 Most importantly, it provides more visibility into your remote employees’ availability and workload.
 At Teamdeck, we utilize Teamdeck for that purpose, duh!

 - Digital workspace – it’s like a virtual knowledge base for your employees, where they can browse company-wide or team-specific information: procedures, guidelines, policies.
 At Teamdeck, we use Confluence for that purpose.

 - File sharing and storage – having a single access point to files will save your team members a lot of time.
 File-sharing features are handy if you need to collaborate with clients or external companies.
 At Teamdeck, we utilize Google Drive within G Suite for that purpose.

 - Automation tool – even if you don’t have programming skills, tools like that allow you to connect different apps to create an integrated toolbox.
 You can also design automated workflows to make your work more productive.
 At Teamdeck, we use Zapier for that purpose.

 Having read this blog post, you probably realize that lack of visibility is the factor that may cause several challenges for your remote employees.
 When people don’t know each other’s availability or workload, they might find it difficult to communicate effectively.
 A single source of truth regarding when people work and what they work on will save your team much uncertainty.

-If you want to learn more about implementing a resource calendar in your company to improve the visibility of your remote team, schedule a consultation with Teamdeck’s resource management experts.
-You can also sign up for free and explore the app for yourself.
+If you want to learn more about implementing a resource calendar in your company to improve the visibility of your remote team, schedule a call with Aniela, our customer success expert.